ARSENIC AND DNA supercoiling. CARNIVAL OF THE

 Topoisomerase IB:

 act in a manner similar to the type IA enzymes, although details of the mechanism are different.
+Untangling DNA

-themselves do not carry the double helix of DNA, but solve the problem so-called topological, counterbalancing the supercoiling that would be introduced in the DNA molecule at the time of passage of the hairpin replication.
+For example, when a cell is dividing, the copies of the chromosome must be separated. themselves do not carry the double helix of DNA, but solve the problem so-called topological, counterbalancing the supercoiling that would be introduced in the DNA molecule at the time of passage of the hairpin replication.
 This allows the double helix of DNA to be open like a zipper co filaments literally drawn on opposite sides without the molecule rotates.

 Toxins and Treatments.